 Prime Minister Stephen Harper appointed Ms. Batters to the Senate of Canada on January 25, 2013.

-Since 2013, Senator Batters has served as a member of the Legal and Constitutional Affairs committee, the Rules, Procedures and the Rights of Parliament committee, and on the Standing Joint Committee for the Scrutiny of Regulations.
-Last fall, she was elected the Joint Chair of the Scrutiny of Regulations committee.
-Senator Batters has also sponsored three government bills in the Senate which have now become law, including last year’s Bill C-36, Protection of Communities and Exploited Persons Act (the federal government’s prostitution law).
+Currently, Senator Batters is a member of the Standing Committee on Internal Economy, Budgets and Administration, and she has been a member of the Legal and Constitutional Affairs committee, the Rules, Procedures and the Rights of Parliament committee, and the Subcommittee on Senate Communications since 2013.
+The Subcommittee produced a functional review report in March 2015 in order to modernize the Senate’s Communications department.
+Senator Batters was a member of the Standing Joint Committee for the Scrutiny of Regulations starting in 2013, including serving as the Joint Chair of this Committee from fall 2014 until the 2015 election.
+She has also sponsored three government bills in the Senate which have now become law, including 2014’s Bill C-36, Protection of Communities and Exploited Persons Act (the federal government’s prostitution law).

 Senator Batters resides in Regina, Saskatchewan.